amaury1093/hackatom-stargate-workshop/README.md

 - Step 1: Create a blank blockchain using the [`starport`](https://github.com/tendermint/starport) scaffolding tool.
 - Step 2: Create your own `x/blog` module.
-- Step 3: Run the chain, and interact with your module.
+- Step 3: Run the node, and interact with your module.

+> If you don't want to follow the tutorial, you can run the node directly by cloning this repository, `cd` into the `step2/` directory, and running all the commands in Step 3.

 ### Requirements